 - Season your fish with freshly squeezed lemon juice and fresh dill, chopped.
 Then, seal your fish in foil and bake in the oven at 400 degrees F. until done, about 5 to 10 minutes, depending on thickness of fish.

 - Add a pinch of freshly ground nutmeg to spinach as you’re sautéing it.

 - Create your own salt-free seasoning blend.
 Here’s just one example of a spunky, all-purpose blend you can make at home in a matter of minutes.
 In a small bowl, combine:

 Makes about one-third cup.
 Store in an airtight container.

 Freeze your fresh herbs for year-round enjoyment.

 First, chop your fresh herb.
 Then sprinkle into the wells of one of those old-fashioned ice cube trays – about 1 tablespoon of freshly chopped herb per well.
-(You can still buy ice cube trays at stores like Target and Bed Bath & Beyond.)

 Fill each well with cold water, and freeze.
 When your cubes have frozen, pop them out of the trays and place in a freezer bag.

 To use your frozen herbs, simply melt in a sieve or plop into your sauce as it cooks.